When it comes to shopping, are you getting good results?

 Styles change and so do you.
 With changes in your body, age, and lifestyle, it’s easy to make mistakes.
 It’s great to have somebody with you who can be objective.
 A professional can help you make the most of your wardrobe and to get the most out of a shopping trip.
 We are here for you, so please get in touch if you'd like to discuss how we can help.

-Lizzie Edwards Style Consultancy offers wardrobe and style transformations for men and women over 35, and is based in London, Uk, but travels country wide.
+Lizzie Edwards Style Consultancy offers personal styling, with a focus on workwear wardrobe transformations for women, and is based in London, UK, but travels country wide.